amityosefi/parachuteGame/README.md

 - Catch the parachutists before they fall into the water.
 - Try to achieve the highest score possible!

-## Contributing

-Contributions are welcome!
-Feel free to submit a pull request or open an issue to suggest improvements.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Contact

-For any questions or feedback, please contact [your-email@example.com](mailto:your-email@example.com).
+For any questions or feedback, please contact amit.yosefi@gmail.com(mailto:amit.yosefi@gmail.com).